jvgille/DD2480-assignment-2/README.md

 #### P1,P2: Compilation
 Compilation and testing is done in the ProjectBuilder class and is tested in the BuildTest.java
 #### P3: Notification
 Notification is done in ContinuousIntegrationServer.java and uses a mail script from Unix.
+It is tested in MailProcessTest.java

 ### P+ criteria
 We are going for P+, by doing criteria p6 and p8.